-What was the security like?
+What was the start security like?

 Cops were checking for bibs, ensuring you had only the clear plastic bag and winding everyone who passed through.
-Lots of discarded bags, blankets and such outside because they were on the not allowed list.
+Lots of discarded bags, blankets, bottles and such outside because they were on the not allowed list.

 Why do they say allow 30-60 minutes for the finisher’s area?

 It’s not because you are hanging out having a party.
 You end up walking at least another mile to get through the entire finishing area and then back out to where you can meet up with family and friends.

 What are the VIP tents?

 Additionally you are out of the cold and able to sit on a chair, so if you arrive to the island hours before the start this an help to conserve a lot of energy.
 Worth it 100%.

 What’s the expo like?

 Definitely one of the better expos, if you like expos…and I do!
 A lot of the sponsors go all out with cheer stations, places to make signs, videos and of course all kinds of gear with NYC on it.

 Advice from the elites?

 I was lucky to attend NYC with Asics, which meant that I once again got to do a warm up run and breakfast with some amazing athletes.

-Other ways to connect with Amanda
+Other ways to connect with Coach Amanda